ivucica/glict/README.md

 was *Yet Another Tibia Client*, which itself went out of development in 2011.

-More documentation can be found in <glict/README>, inside the source code, and you can build it using Doxygen.
+More documentation can be found in [glict/README](glict/README), inside the source code, and you can build documentation using Doxygen.

 The easiest way to build and install GLICT is to use the provided autotools-based build.
 So: